crtier/reader-helper/README.md

 # reader-helper
-web-application for using ai language models mistral is used by default
+web-application for using ai language models;
+mistral is used by default

 Installation: